Join operation and ${\mathcal A}$-finite map-germs: Elementary join maps

 The $\A$-class of $(F*G)_{H}$ is well defined in the sense that if $F \underset{\A}{\sim} \widetilde{F}$ and $G \underset{\A}{\sim} \widetilde{G}$, then $(F*G)_{H} \underset{\A}{\sim} (\widetilde{F}*\widetilde{G})_{\widetilde{H}}$, for some map-germ $\widetilde{H}$ that is $\A$-equivalent to $H$.

-Defining some special $\A$-finite map-germs which are given as a join of the identity and a parameterized curve or a join of $\A$-finite parameterized curves, we produce new families of $\A$-finite map-germs $f:(\Cp^n,0)\to (\Cp^p,0)$ with $p\geq 2n$.
+Defining some special $\A$-finite map-germs that are given as a join of the identity and a parameterized curve or a join of $\A$-finite parameterized curves, we produce new families of $\A$-finite map-germs $f:(\Cp^n,0)\to (\Cp^p,0)$ with $p\geq 2n$.

 In the next two results, we provide two families of $\A$-finite maps of corank $1$ and $n$, respectively, that allow us to characterize any $\A$-finite monomial map of corank $q$.

 \begin{proposition} Let $\phi_k$ be the germ of a parameterized curve in $\Cp^k$ as in (\ref{ParamCurve}) and $I$ the identity in $\Cp^{n-1}$ with $n,k \geq 2$.
 Then the join $(I*\phi_k)_{H} :(\Cp^n,0)\to (\Cp^{2n+k-2},0)$, with respect to $H(\underline{x},y)=(x_1^{\lambda_1}y, \ldots, x_{n-1}^{\lambda_{n-1}}y)$, that is,